The Human Condition (film series): Release

 Noted for its length, The Human Condition runs at nine hours, and thirty-nine minutes (579 minutes) and would be the longest film in Kobayashi's career.

 The film was released as a trilogy in Japan between 1959 and 1961, while shown at various film festivals internationally.
 All-night marathons of the entire trilogy were occasionally shown in Japan; screenings with Tatsuya Nakadai in attendance typically sold out.
 In 1999, Image Entertainment released The Human Condition on three separate Region 0 DVDs.
 These discs were criticised for their image and sound quality and translation.
 On 8 September 2009, The Criterion Collection released the entire trilogy with restored image, new translation and supplements.
 Arrow Video released a dual-format (Blu-ray and DVD) edition of The Human Condition in September 2016.
 This release included an introduction and select scene commentary by film critic Philip Kemp and supplements, including a booklet with new writing by film scholar David Desser.

 Reception and legacy

-While the trilogy earned considerable controversy at the time of its release in Japan, The Human Condition was critically acclaimed, won several international awards, and established Masaki Kobayashi as one of the most important Japanese directors of the generation.
+While the trilogy sparked considerable controversy at the time of its release in Japan, The Human Condition was critically acclaimed, won several international awards, and established Kobayashi as one of the most important Japanese directors of the generation.